NovelToon NovelToon

 But the light bent wrong around the edges of things.
 The air was heavy, like a storm was brewing just beneath the surface.
 And the whispers—they were still there, faint but persistent, carried on a wind that didn't stir the leaves.
 They spoke of a hunger older than time, of spaces between spaces where lost things went to scream.

-By the rusty chain-link fence that separated the high school from the abandoned drive-in theater, a man in a gray suit was waiting.
+By the rusty chain-link fence that separated the university from the abandoned research facility, a man in a gray suit was waiting.

 Leo stopped in his tracks.